ttheland/setgame/README.md

 # setgame
-Assignment for UX design module complete with design documentation
+Assignment for UX design module complete with design documentation.
+A prototype of an interactive card game built using React, bootstrap, JS and CSS.